leojacinto/WorkflowDataFabric-TypeA/section16-kafka-stream-connect.md

 <img src="screenshots/sc_producer_exec.png" height="400">

 17. Execute the commands below to copy the certificates downloaded form the ServiceNow instance.
-Take careful note of the filenames as the filenames of the downloaded certificates may vary
+Take careful note of the filenames as the filenames of the downloaded certificates from the ServiceNow instance may vary
 ```
 cp /opt/kafka/config/servicenow_certs/keystore.p12 /opt/kafka/config/kafka.server.keystore.p12